Energy Storage State-of-Charge Market Model: Price-taker Case Study

-Table~\ref{tab:nonprofit} shows the profit study result for the full year 2016.
-In NLA, the RTD-5 model gets a lower profit ratio compared to the linear setting case, and the RTD-1 model only captures 57.3\% profit compared to the Multi model.
-However, in NLB when discharge rating is constant, we reached a profit ratio close to the linear case.
-We further investigate two nonlinear energy storage settings with different discharge power rating curves (NLL and NLF).
-The performances of single-period models are better than the NLA case, especially in NLL, which has reduced power rating at high SoC levels.
-The charge power rating has little effect on the profit ratio, as shown in the NLC case.
+Table~\ref{tab:nonprofit} shows the result for the entire year of 2016.
+In DPA, RTD-5 gets a lower profit ratio than the SoC-independent storage model case, and RTD-1 only captures 57.3\% profit compared to Multi.
+However, in DPB, when the discharge rating is constant, we reached a profit ratio close to the SoC-independent case.
+We further investigate two SoC-dependent energy storage models with different discharge power rating curves (DPL and DPF).
+The performances of single-period models are better than the DPA case, especially in DPF, which only has reduced power rating at lowest SoC segment.
+The charge power rating has little effect on the profit ratio, as shown in the DPC case.

-RTD-5 provides a lower profit, primarily due to the fact that the storage has to discharge at a lower power rating when price spikes occur because the SoC is not positioned at the 20\% to 60\% range, which has the highest power rating.
-In the single period dispatch, the storage is more likely to charge up to high SoC values or discharge to low SoC values based on the submitted bids, while the multi-period optimization better optimizes operation based on SoC segments.
-Fig.~\ref{fig:sochist} shows a histogram comparing SoC distribution in the NLA model with the Multi and RTD-5 cases.
-The energy storage stays between 20\% to 60\% more often in the Multi case, such that the storage can discharge at a higher power rating more frequently compared to the RTD-5 case.
+RTD-5 provides a lower profit, primarily because the storage has to discharge at a lower power rating when price spikes occur, and the SoC is not positioned at the 20\% to 60\% range with the highest power rating.
+In the single-period dispatch, the storage is more likely to charge up to high SoC values or discharge to low SoC values based on the submitted bids, while the multi-period optimization better optimizes operation based on SoC segments.
+Fig.~\ref{fig:sochist} shows a histogram comparing SoC distribution in the DPA model with the Multi and RTD-5 cases.
+The energy storage stays between 20\% to 60\% more often in the Multi case, so the storage can discharge at a higher power rating more frequently than the RTD-5 case.